fleetdm/fleet/articles/mdm-migration.md

 Configuration:

-- To kick off the default workflow, in your current MDM solution, unenroll the hosts to be migrated. macOS does not allow a host to be connected to multiple MDM solutions at once.
+- To kick off the default workflow, unenroll the hosts to be migrated in your current MDM solution.
+MacOS does not allow a host to be connected to multiple MDM solutions at once.

 #### End user workflow